Product Focus

 For each opportunity worth pursuing, your next step is to identify possible solutions and ways to test those solutions as quickly as possible.

-The goal here is to list LOTS of solutions and LOTS of ways to test, so that you can find the best ones.
-A great minimum for each opportunity is three solutions and for each solution, three tests.
+List lots of solutions and ways to test so that you can find the best ones.
+Identify at least three solutions and three tests for each solution for every opportunity.

-• Undercover Competitive Research.
-Join other products to figure out what they're offering and where the holes are that we could fill
+- Undercover Competitive Research.
+Join other products to see what they're offering and where the holes are that we could fill.

-• Ad funnel + market website that includes a beta signup.
+- Ad funnel and marketing website that includes a beta signup.
 This is a great way of testing the desirability of an idea before designing or building much.

-• Further outreach + interviewing with your community.
+- Further outreach and interviewing with your community.
 Ask them what they are doing, how they are solving problems, etc.

 The results of Exercise 2 should be a list of tests or experiments to run.
-For the tests that involve designing and building software, there’s already a great process for generating ideas:
+For the tests that involve designing and building software, use the Product Design Spring process for generating ideas.